plugboard-dev/plugboard/README.md

 plugboard process run my-model.yaml
 ```

-## Documentation
+## 📖 Documentation

-For more information including a detailed API reference and step-by-step usage examples, refer to the [documentation site](https://plugboard.dev).
+For more information including a detailed API reference and step-by-step usage examples, refer to the [documentation site](https://docs.plugboard.dev).

+## 🐾 Roadmap

+Plugboard is under active development, with new features in the works:

+- Detailed logging of component inputs, outputs and state for monitoring and process mining or surrogate modelling use-cases.
+- Support for strongly typed data messages and validation based on pydantic.
+- Support for different parallelisation patterns such as: single-threaded with coroutines, single-host multi process, or distributed with Ray in Kubernetes.
+- Data exchange between components with popular messaging technologies like RabbitMQ and Google Pub/Sub.
+- Support for different message exchange patterns such as: one-to-one, one-to-many, many-to-one etc via a broker; or peer-to-peer with http requests.

-## Contributions
+## 👋 Contributions

 Contributions are welcomed and warmly received!
 For bug fixes and smaller feature requests feel free to open an issue on this repo.
 For any larger changes please get in touch with us to discuss first.
-More information for developers can be found in [the contributors section]() of the docs.
+More information for developers can be found in [the contributing section](https://docs.plugboard.dev/contributing/) of the docs.

-## Licence
+## ⚖️ Licence

 Plugboard is offered under the [Apache 2.0 Licence](https://www.apache.org/licenses/LICENSE-2.0) so it's free for personal or commercial use within those terms.